medamin20/medamin20/README.md

 ## I'm a Developer, software engineering student :

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently looking for an intership ( 6 months ,starting from 01/01//2022)